xurble/FeedThing/docs/specification.md

 - Anonymous requests to reader functionality redirect to authentication.
 - Access to another user's readable subscription is forbidden.
+- Access to another user's subscription-management endpoints is forbidden, and unsupported methods return HTTP 405.
+- Queue inspection, source testing, source revival, and web-triggered polling are restricted to superusers.
+Mutating operations require POST and CSRF validation.
 - A malformed or unsafe manual feed URL produces an escaped error response and is not fetched.
 - Initial feed fetches use a 15-second timeout and normal TLS verification.